Cofidis (cycling team): History

 Following the doping scandals, the team appointed Éric Boyer as team manager in 2005.
 Moncoutié won on Bastille day again in the 2005 Tour de France – the only French stage win – with O'Grady's help.
-However, a new signing, Sylvain Chavanel failed to win a stage or to make a strong impression.
+A new signing, Sylvain Chavanel failed to win a stage or to make a strong impression.

 O'Grady and Matthew White left in 2006.
 Cédric Vasseur – often the road captain – also left.
 An early victory in Classic Haribo by Arnaud Coyot showed the team still had firepower.
 Cofidis won the first stage of the 2006 Tour de France with Jimmy Casper, in a chaotic sprint.

 For 2007 the team signed Belgians Nick Nuyens and Kevin De Weert from Quick-Step–Innergetic.

 On 25 July 2007 Cofidis rider Cristian Moreni failed his doping test after the 11th stage of the Tour de France.
 His blood contained traces of testosterone.
 Moreni acknowledged doping.
 The team withdrew from the Tour.

 In 2008 the team enjoyed the most successful season of Boyer's time as manager, with Chavanel winning Dwars door Vlaanderen and Brabantse Pijl and Chavanel and Samuel Dumoulin both taking stage wins in that year's Tour de France.

 On 29 September 2009, the UCI ProTour decided not to renew the ProTour licenses of Cofidis and Bbox Bouygues Telecom, due to poor results.